 The division of land will only be allowed if the proposed lots conform to the policies of this Official Plan and comply with the provisions of the Zoning By-law for the Town which shall establish minimum lot frontages and areas in accordance with Provincial, County and municipal requirements established at the time of approval of this Plan.
-Where any by-law amendment or minor variance is necessary, it shall be a condition of the consent or plan of subdivision approval.
+Where any by-law amendment or minor variance is necessary, it shall be completed concurrently with an application for consent or plan of subdivision.